 Don’t just tell the sellers you want their house, tell them why you want it.
 Whether it was a big backyard, a chef’s kitchen or a walk-in closet that grabbed your attention, the owners will be flattered to hear what you liked most about their home.

 Though it may sound silly, bonds can easily be built over a mutual love for cats, or the Patriots or whatever it may be.
 If you share a common value or hobby with the sellers, mention it in your cover letter.
 It’s an easy way to make yourself more relatable, and will also show that you’re not sending the same generic letter with every offer you submit.

 Think about how many emails you receive daily versus how many hard-copy letters you get.
-If you send your letter through email, you run the risk of it going to spam or being quickly buried beneath other emails.
-Instead, Redfin agents recommend leaving a hard copy of the letter on the seller’s’ kitchen counter during a showing.
+If you send your real estate offer letter through email, you run the risk of it going to spam or being quickly buried beneath other emails.
+Instead, agents recommend leaving a hard copy of the letter on the seller’s’ kitchen counter during a showing.
 However, they advise you only do this if you know the owners still live there and will see it (as opposed to it being a vacant home), and if there are no other showings after you (as a subsequent agent could see it and possibly remove it.)
 This will show a little extra initiative on your part, and give you peace of mind knowing that it ended up in their hands and not in their spam folder.